How To Do Business With Metro

 Commitment to a Diverse Supplier Base

-The Procurement Division is committed to engaging minority-owned (MBE), women-owned (WBE), service disabled veteran-owned (SDV), and small business enterprises (SBE).
+The Procurement Division is committed to engaging minority-owned, women-owned, service disabled veteran-owned, and small business enterprises.
 We are always pleased when these firms are well trained, high performing, locally based businesses.
 They may perform as prime contractors or as subcontractors.
-Our Business Assistance Office assists MBE/WBE and SDV/SBE firms through the Procurement Non-discrimination Program and the SBE/SDV Incentive Program.
-Both programs were effectuated by Metro Counsel Ordinances.
+Our Business Assistance Office assists firms through a Procurement Equal Business Opportunity Program and an Incentive Program.
+Both programs were put into effect by Metro Counsel Ordinances.

 Business Opportunities with Nashville

 The Business Opportunities Bulletin lists those contracts issued from Metro’s iProcurement System, an online solicitation solution.
 However, the opportunities for potential suppliers may be limited for some commodity codes because The Procurement Division already has contracts for many of our most commonly ordered, high-spend valued products, services, and construction needs.
 The contracts often have terms of up to five years.
 Therefore, the opportunity for a potential supplier to compete for our business in those commodity areas may be infrequent.
 There are Metro authorities that have purchasing authority independent of the General Government.
 These authorities include: